 So naturally, I’ve been advised to try meditation many times over the years.
 And naturally, I’ve found it very difficult.
 I’d give it a try for twenty minutes or so, have trouble, try it again a few more times over the next two weeks, and give up.
 Rinse and repeat two or three times a year.
 For years.

 But all that has changed recently- for the last two months, I’ve meditated almost every day, and I can feel myself starting to become calmer and more grounded.
+At the same time, meditation has helped me overcome several mental barriers that had been causing me to get in my own way earlier this year.
 I owe it all to a little bit of advice from my kung-fu teacher.
 The keys to my newfound success?
 Starting small and keeping it simple.
 Read on-

 Meditate for just two minutes a day to begin with